Skip to main content

 Before they die, the female worms lay tiny eggs around the back passage (anus).
 This tends to occur at night.

-The eggs are too small to see without a microscope but cause itching around the anus due to mucus that surrounds the eggs being irritating to the skin.
+The eggs are too small to see without a microscope but they cause itching around the anus due to the mucus surrounding the eggs being irritating to the skin.
 This area around the anus is then scratched to relieve the itching, often during sleep.
 These eggs get on to fingers and under fingernails and can then be swallowed as described above.

 Any eggs that are swallowed then hatch and grow into adult worms in the gut.
-So a cycle of threadworm infection can go on and on.
-Very rarely, threadworms in the nose have been discovered.
+Therefore, a cycle of threadworm infection can go on and on.

 The number of threadworms in the gut during an infestation varies from person to person.